WELCOME TO IMPACT MINERALS LIMITED

 Impact Minerals Limited is an exploration company listed on the ASX in November 2006.

 The Company manages extensive tenement holdings (>2,000 km2) within Australia featuring significant potential for high-grade mineral deposits of gold, silver, lead, zinc, copper, nickel and PGM’s.

-The Directors of the Company have extensive experience in mining and mineral exploration and a strong history of exploration success, business development and corporate management.
+The Directors of the Company have extensive experience in mineral exploration and a strong history of exploration success, business development and corporate management.

 COMMONWEALTH GOLD SILVER-BASE METAL PROJECT (100% IPT)